This Endless Frame

 Attribution

-Plot of scale lengths (pixels) used for Fig 2 ORM V
+Simplified sketch of Fig 2 ORM V

 C.J.
 Bartleson and F. Grm eds.
-Optical Radiation Measurements Volume 5 Visual Measurements, Academic Press, page 341 (1984)
+Optical Radiation Measurements (ORM) Volume 5 Visual Measurements, Academic Press, page 341 (1984)

-May 2026
+June 2026

-Plot by NMoroney
+Sketch by NMoroney

 2009-11-12